 In this post we’ve explored all you need to know to get started creating your own WordPress welcome email.
 For more inspiration, check out How to Improve Your Email Open Rates.

-Have you had success with a welcome email campaign?
+Have you had success with an effective welcome email campaign?
 Maybe you have tips and tricks you’d like to share?
 Let us know in the comments below.